skrey/yellow-extensions/plugins/include/README.md

 How to include information?
 ---------------------------
+Create a shortcut in the format `[include file NAME]`, you can use files from your content folder.
 To include a snippet use the format `[include snippet NAME]`, you can add optional arguments.
 To include a text string use the format `[include text NAME]`, you can add an optional language.